128technology/docs/docs/intro_wa_quickstart_2_apps.md

 sidebar_label: Applications
 ---

-Next describe an applications for the WAN to deliver, starting with the Internet.
+Next describe the applications for the WAN to deliver, starting with the Internet.

 ![Add app](/img/intro_wa_quickstart_3.gif)